|This page shows various historic events taking place

 the medal in Malta, Gibraltar and Hong Kong.

-John F Kennedy - 35th President of the United States - assassinated on November 22nd 1963.
+John F Kennedy - 35th President of the United States - he will be assassinated on November 22nd 1963.

 |1963||Sir Alec Douglas-Home - Prime Minister 1963 to 1964